mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

     capiCluster:
       name: ${CLUSTER_NAME}
 EOF

 kommandercluster.kommander.mesosphere.io/hetznerdemo created
 ```

 This object tells Kommander / DKP Enterprise that the new cluster should be handled as an attached cluster.
-After a few seconds, the cluster shows up as “Active” and DKP starts to deploy Flux and the workspace namespace to the target cluster.
+After a few seconds, the cluster shows up as `Active` and DKP starts to deploy Flux and the workspace namespace to the target cluster.
 You can validate this via UI and cli:
 ![Attached cluster in DKP Enterprise](attached.png)

 ```bash
 $ kubectl get ns --kubeconfig ${CLUSTER_NAME}.kubeconfig

 NAME                     STATUS   AGE
 cert-manager             Active   61s
 default                  Active   44m